blandflakes/echo-chamber/README.md

 ## Status

 I very lazily develop this "SDK", as I don't find it extremely interesting.
 As I encounter use cases in my own projects, I may add things.
-Please feel free to contribute, as there's no guarantee I'm going to build any of the things in this document.
+Please feel free to contribute, fork, etc!

+## License

+MIT, I guess!